iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___3.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.ri.crushcovid 4 reviews"/>
 </p>

+> The app completely missed my morning hike, seems to work only intermittently.
+The updated versions are a big improvement, it is now working reasonably well.<br> :date: __2021-04-17 13:39:11__

 > more f<br> :date: __2020-08-06 01:07:34__

 > Kudos to the state and the developers for working to put this out.
 Maybe needs some improvements but none I can suggest.
 Last update was great allowing us to add names to location diary.<br> :date: __2020-07-13 23:21:21__